What Is Pinterest Used For

 Look at the types of businesses that use Pinterest for their business (or simply for inspiration) and what type of following and reach they have on Pinterest.

-Within the first line of the search, there are a number of businesses showcased who have a large number of followers.
+Within the first line of the search, there are a number of businesses showcased that have a large number of followers.
 If you click on the business accounts, you’ll see how many monthly impressions they have.
 This can give you an indication of the type of reach your business could experience if using Pinterest for marketing.

 What Type of Businesses Do Best on Pinterest?